Brela

-Brela ([brě̞la]) is a municipality in the Split-Dalmatia County of Croatia, population 1,771 (2001).
+Brela ([brě̞la]) is a municipality in the Split-Dalmatia County of Croatia.
+The village of Brela is located on the Adriatic coastline of Dalmatia, about 15 km northwest of Makarska.
+In 2021, the total population was 1,626.
 The municipality consists of two villages: Brela and Gornja Brela.
-Village Brela is located on the Adriatic coastline of Dalmatia, about 15 km northwest of Makarska.

 Brela is a tourist town located between the Biokovo mountain and the Adriatic Sea.
 It is known as the pearl of Makarska riviera.
-The pearl of Adriatic or the pearl of Mediterranean is the name given to the city of Dubrovnik.
-In 1968 Brela was crowned as "Champion of Adriatic" for high achievements in tourist activity.
+The pearl of the Adriatic or the pearl of Mediterranean is the name given to the city of Dubrovnik.
+In 1968, Brela was crowned as "Champion of Adriatic" for high achievements in tourist activity.

 The symbol of Brela is "Kamen Brela" (Brela Stone), a small rock island just off the main beach in Brela, the Punta Rata beach.
-In 2004, American magazine Forbes put the Punta Rata beach on the list of 10 world's most beautiful beaches, where it is ranked 6th in the world and 1st in Europe.
+In 2004, American magazine Forbes put the Punta Rata beach on the list of 10 world's most beautiful beaches, where it is ranked 6th in the world and first in Europe.
+In January 2024, Lonely Planet ranked Punta Rata as the 11th best beach in the world, calling it "one of the Croatian coast’s most exquisite beaches."

+Demographics

+In 2021, the municipality had 1626 residents in the following 2 settlements: